darkdemon121/Frontlines-Ace-Removed/README.md

 # Liberation-Style Dynamic War Template

-This repository is a Liberation-inspired mission scaffold laid out like the `core.liberation` folder from Liberation RX so players can drop it into an Arma 3 profile and play-test without moving files around.
+Drop-in Arma 3 mission files laid out like `core.liberation` so players can copy this folder into a mission directory and start testing immediately.
+Only faction configs live under `mod_template/`; everything else sits at the root for easy branching.

-## Quick start (download and play)
+## Quick start
-1. Create or open an Arma 3 mission folder (for example:
+1. Create or open a mission folder (for example, `Frontlines_No_Ace.<mapname>`) under your Arma 3 profile.
-   `Frontlines_No_Ace.<mapname>` under your profile).
-2. Copy **everything in this repo** into that mission folder while keeping the `core/`, `logistics/`, and `missions/` folders at the root.
+2. Copy **all files and folders in this repo** into that mission folder while preserving the root structure (`core/`, `logistics/`, `missions/`, etc.).
-3. Copy the faction files from `mod_template/factions/` into a `mod_template/` folder inside that mission.
+3. Copy the desired faction files from `mod_template/factions/` into a `mod_template/` folder in that mission directory.
 4. In `init.sqf`, set `BLUFOR_FACTION`, `OPFOR_FACTION`, and optionally
-   `INDFOR_FACTION` to the faction files you want to use.
+   `INDFOR_FACTION` to match the faction files you copied.
-5. Load the mission in the Arma 3 editor or host it; world objectives and garrisons are generated automatically.
+5. Launch the mission in the editor or host it; objectives, garrisons, and side missions will spawn automatically.

-## What you get
+## Features
-- **Auto-generated objectives:** cities, towns, military bases, factories, fuel depots, radio towers, and roadblocks discovered from the map and garrisoned by the enemy.
+- **Auto objectives:** cities, towns, military bases, factories, fuel depots, radio towers, and roadblocks detected from the map and garrisoned by the enemy.
-- **Dynamic fronts:** enemy battle groups counter-attack captured sectors on land and by air; friendly patrols spawn in controlled territory to keep the battlefield lively.
+- **Dynamic fronts:** enemy counter-attacks by land/air plus friendly patrols in held territory to keep the map busy.
-- **Side missions:** destroy roadblocks, destroy patrols, scout sectors, and destroy supply convoys that travel from sector to sector.
+- **Side missions:** destroy roadblocks, destroy patrols, scout sectors, and destroy supply convoys traveling between sectors.
-- **Logistics & economy:** FOB-based build menu gated by constructed infrastructure and captured industry.
-Resources and fuel are produced by staffed factories/fuel depots; civilians provide manpower for recruiting troops.
+- **Logistics & economy:** FOB build menu with infrastructure gates, industry production for resources/fuel, and manpower from rescued civilians.
-- **FOB system:** an unarmed FOB truck can deploy a forward base.
-Build menu is accessible from FOBs via the mouse wheel.
+- **FOB system:** unarmed FOB truck deploys bases; build menu is available at FOBs via the mouse wheel.

-The template is intentionally data-driven: faction definitions live in `mod_template/factions/`, while gameplay systems sit in dedicated folders so you can branch and swap them independently.

-## File map
+## File layout
 ```
 README.md           # This file
+LICENSE             # License
-description.ext     # Mission config snippets (author, onLoadName, respawn,
+description.ext    # Mission config (author, onLoadName, respawn, etc.)
-                    # etc.)
-init.sqf            # Entry point for mission logic
+init.sqf            # Mission entry point

-core/               # Core mission flow (similar to Liberation RX
+core/               # Core mission flow (like Liberation RX core.liberation)
-                    # core.liberation)
 ├── cfgFunctions.hpp
 ├── fn_aiPlans.sqf
 ├── fn_economy.sqf